cleanlab/cleanlab/docs/source/migrating/migrate_v2.rst

 ``rank.py`` : Moved all ranking and ordering functions from ``pruning.py`` and ``filter.py`` to here.
 This module contains methods to score the label quality of each example and rank your data by the quality of their labels.

-``internal/`` : Moved all advanced code and utility methods in this folder, including the ``latent_algebra.py`` module.
+``internal/`` : Moved all advanced code and utility methods in this folder, including the old ``latent_algebra.py`` module.
 Researchers may find useful functions in here.

 Common argument and variable name changes